Schleswig–Holstein question: Constitutional problem

-Since 1849 disparate systems of government had co-existed within the Danish state.
+Since 1849, disparate systems of government had co-existed within the Danish state.
 Denmark proper had become a constitutional democracy.
 However, absolutism was still the system of Schleswig and Holstein, with advisory assemblies based on the estates system which gave more power to the most affluent members of society.
 The three units were governed by one cabinet, consisting of liberal ministers of Denmark who urged economic and social reforms, and conservative ministers from the Holstein nobility who opposed political reform.
-After the uprising in Holstein and Schleswig the monarch had no interest in sharing rule with the people, many formerly rebellious.
+After the uprising in Holstein and Schleswig, the Danish monarch had no interest in sharing rule with the people, many formerly rebellious.
 Estates of the realm, with their fear of being replaced by democratic institutions, were easier to be compromised.

 This caused a deadlock for practical lawmaking, hardened by ethnic tensions, and a complete inability to govern was imminent.
 Moreover, Danish opponents of this so-called Unitary State (Helstaten) feared that Holstein's presence in the government and, at the same time, Holstein's membership of the German Confederation would lead to increased German interference with Holstein, or even into purely Danish affairs.

 In Copenhagen, the palace and most of the administration supported a strict adherence to the status quo.
 The same applied to foreign powers such as the United Kingdom, France and Russia, who would not accept a weakened Denmark in favour of a German power, such as Austria or Prussia, acquiring Holstein with the important naval harbour of Kiel or controlling the entrance to the Baltic.

 Language and nationality

 There was also the national question: both Germany and Denmark wished, characteristically of the nineteenth century, to create and consolidate nationalities from a background of fragmented cultural practices and dialects.

 Lastly, there was the international question: the rival ambitions of the German powers involved, and beyond them the interests of other European states, notably that of the United Kingdom in preventing the rise of a German sea-power in the north.

 German had been the language of government in Schleswig and Holstein, while the Danish king and partly the Gottorf dukes ruled, and had been a language of government of the kingdom of Denmark in several eras.
 Since the Lutheran Reformation, German had been dominant in church and schools in the southern parts of Schleswig, and Danish was the dominant language among the peasantry in Schleswig.

 Low German was the language of all of Holstein.
 During the centuries following the Middle Ages, Low German had come to dominate in Southern Schleswig, which had originally been predominantly Danish-speaking.
 The Danish language still dominated in Northern Schleswig.
 Around 1800, German and Danish were spoken in approximately equal proportions throughout what is now Central Schleswig.

-The German language had been slowly spreading at the expense of Danish in previous centuries: for example, Danish was still spoken on the peninsula of Schwansen around 1780 (the last known use of Danish was in the villages near the Schlei), but then became extinct.
+The Low German language had been slowly spreading at the expense of Danish in previous centuries: for example, Danish was still spoken on the peninsula of Schwansen around 1780 (the last known use of Danish was in the villages near the Schlei), but then became extinct.